Jellby/Pegamoid/README.md

 are some difficulties that make this nontrivial.

 First, the different requirements may not be installed in the remote system.
-A possible solution is installing them for the user account with e.g. ``pip install --user``.
+A possible solution is installing them for the user account with e.g.
+``pip install --user``.
 In this case it will probably be easier to install qtpy and Pyside instead of PyQt.

-Then, the VTK visualization uses some advanced OpenGL features that may not be available with all graphical drivers and it could be challenging to make it work through a remote connexion.
-We have had success running Pegamoid with ``vglrun`` inside a [ThinLinc](https://www.cendio.com/thinlinc/what-is-thinlinc) session, or a VNC session opened directly from an ssh connexion.
+Then, the VTK visualization uses some advanced OpenGL features that may not be available with all graphical drivers and it could be challenging to make it work through a remote connection.
+We have had success running Pegamoid with ``vglrun`` inside a [ThinLinc](https://www.cendio.com/thinlinc/what-is-thinlinc) session, or a VNC session opened directly from an ssh connection.
 The specific needs and working solution will probably depend on the hardware and software available in the remote computer.